Project Leaders

 On Project Since: 2021

-Katey has helped the project with a vast array of environmental permits and considerations.
+Levihn has helped the project with a vast array of environmental permits and considerations.
 Among the biggest challenges she helped the project overcome was obtaining the 2023 Section 404 Permit, which includes requirements for fish passage, migratory boards, seed mixes and more.
 She also helped get 10 environmental-related plans approved for the P3 developer, which allowed them to move on to the design and construction phases.

-The FM Area Diversion project, Katey said, is “an asset to the community; first, because of the flood control, but also because of the amenities it will provide and the contribution to the local economy.
+The FM Area Diversion project, Levihn said, is “an asset to the community; first, because of the flood control, but also because of the amenities it will provide and the contribution to the local economy.
 With floods under control, the economy can boom as people realize Fargo-Moorhead is a safe, economically viable place to live and grow.”

 Katrina Olson, Client Deliverables / Administrative Manager